 - prepare or supervise the dispensing of medicines, ointments and tablets

 - provide advice about how medicines are to be taken or used in the safest and most effective way in the treatment of common ailments

 - advise consumers and other health professionals about medicines (both prescription and over-the-counter medicines), including appropriate selection, dosage and drug interactions, potential side effects and therapeutic effects

 - select, advise on and supply non-prescription medicine, sick room supplies and other products

 - develop legal and professional practice standards, and advise on government controls and regulations concerning the manufacture and supply of medicines

 - work in the research and development of medicines and other health-related products

 - manage pharmacies or pharmaceutical companies.

 A community pharmacist is involved in dispensing prescriptions, providing advice about drug selection and usage to doctors and other health professionals, providing primary healthcare advice and support, and educating customers on health promotion, disease prevention and the proper use of medicines.
 They usually have a high level of contact with the public.

-A consultant pharmacist is employed by community pharmacies or hospitals, or self-employed and contracted by community pharmacies, to provide medication reviews for residential care or ambulatory care patients and/or other medication-related cognitive services.
+A consultant pharmacist is employed by community pharmacies or hospitals, or is self-employed and contracted by community pharmacies, to provide medication reviews for residential care or ambulatory care patients and/or other medication-related cognitive services.

 A government pharmacist is involved with the regulatory control of pharmaceutical and medical products at state, territory or federal level.